hello-robot/stretch_tutorials/ros1/respeaker_microphone_array.md

-## ReSpeaker Microphone Array
+## Respeaker Microphone Array

-For this tutorial, we will go over on a high level how to use Stretch's [ReSpeaker Mic Array v2.0](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/).
+For this tutorial, we will go over on a high level how to use Stretch's [Respeaker Mic Array v2.0](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/).

 <p align="center">
   <img src="https://raw.githubusercontent.com/hello-robot/stretch_tutorials/noetic/images/respeaker.jpg"/>
 </p>

-### Stretch Body Package
+### Stretch Respeaker Tool
-In this tutorial's section we will use command line tools in the [Stretch_Body](https://github.com/hello-robot/stretch_body) package, a low level Python API for Stretch's hardware, to directly interact with the ReSpeaker.

-Begin by typing the following command in a new terminal.
+We'll begin by using the command-line Stretch Respeaker Tool to quickly try out the robot's microphone array and speakers.
+This tool doesn't use ROS, but we'll cover how to use the Respeaker from ROS in the next section.
+Type the following command in a new terminal:

 ```bash
 stretch_respeaker_test.py
 ```

-The following will be displayed in your terminal
+The following will be outputted in your terminal:

 ```bash
 hello-robot@stretch-re1-1005:~$ stretch_respeaker_test.py
 For use with S T R E T C H (TM) RESEARCH EDITION from Hello Robot Inc.